eskander121/RickShield/README.md

 also it will capture a photograph of you each time you unsuspend your laptop. those will be saved in a snapshot folder in your home folder
 Please note that this script is specifically designed for Linux Mint.
 There may be bugs present, so it is recommended to modify the code to suit your specific requirements.

-please be careful please before executing the script read the script thoroughly.
+please be careful please before executing the script read the script thoroughly. in uy.py is the command that is suposed to lock your screen but this at the moment only works for cinamon users so change that if you need to